 Unlocking the GSA-SAM Mystery

-We talk fairly infrequently about the General Service’s Administration’s System for Award Management (GSA-SAM) and thought it was time to address that lapse in information!
+We talk fairly infrequently about the General Service’s Administration’s System for Award Management (GSA-SAM) and about SAM Exclusion Search and thought it was time to address that lapse in information!

 We know that the Office of the Inspector General has authority to exclude individuals under Section 1128 of the Social Security Act.
 It is also true that many individuals who appear on the SAM were originally listed on the Excluded Parties List System (EPLS).
 In addition, the SAM includes information from the Central Contractor Registration System (CCR) and the Online Representations and Certifications Application (ORCA).
 Now that these lists have merged, we wondered where the SAM was getting its updated exclusion information from.

 II.
 The Agencies Reporting Exclusions to the GSA-SAM

 If you have reviewed the SAM, you may have noticed that different agencies are listed along with excluded individuals.
 As of April 21, 2015, 68 federal agencies were reporting exclusions to SAM including the Department of Health and Human Services (HHS), the Department of Justice (DOJ), Veteran’s Affairs (VA), and the Department of Agriculture (USDA).